Senator John McCain admitted that he was a 'war criminal' and was pardoned by President Nixon for his crimes.

+McCain was taken prisoner by the North Vietnamese (with fractures in his right leg and both arms, for which he received minimal care) and spent the next five-plus years enduring torture and brutality as a POW before being released following the signing of the Paris Peace Accords in early 1973.
 Given Senator McCain’s reputation and status, first as a military officer and later as a member of Congress, many people would be rather surprised to learn that many years after the end of the Vietnam War, during an interview with a major news magazine, he supposedly declared himself to be a “war criminal” who “bombed innocent women and children.”

 John McCain did no such thing, however, and the claim that he did is a prime example of how important context is in understanding the meaning of one’s statements.

 As John McCain recalled shortly after his return from captivity, the pressure put upon him by his captors to acknowledge that he was a “war criminal” began almost immediately after he was taken prisoner:

 For the next three or four days, I lapsed from conscious to unconsciousness.
 During this time, I was taken out to interrogation — which we called a “quiz” — several times.
 That’s when I was hit with all sorts of war-criminal charges.
 This started on the first day.
 I refused to give them anything except my name, rank, serial number and date of birth.
 They beat me around a little bit.
 I was in such bad shape that when they hit me it would knock me unconscious.
 They kept saying, “You will not receive any medical treatment until you talk.”